borti4938/Audio4OSSC/installation/v1.5-A3a/README.txt

 - Bought a a v1.3-DIY/DVI OSSC?
   -> If yes, please consider additional notes.

-The pictures assumes that you have OSSC board and SCART connector.
+The pictures assumes that you have the SCART connector desoldered from the OSSC board.
 Now you can start :)

 01 - cut three wires between each pair of solder joints marked with I2S, WS and SCK